rohit517/beginner_tutorials/README.md

 ## Build instructions

 We first need to create a catkin workspace.
-In your directory run the following commands
+In your directory, run the following commands
 ```
 mkdir -p ~/catkin_ws/src
 cd ~/catkin_ws/